-Can I change my vote after I return my proxy card?
+Can I change my vote after I return my proxy?

 Yes.
-At any time before the vote on a proposal, you can change your vote either by giving our Corporate Secretary a written notice revoking your proxy card, by personally appearing at the Annual Meeting or by signing, dating and returning to us a new proxy card.
-We will honor the proxy card with the latest date.
+At any time before the vote on a proposal, you can change your vote either by giving our Corporate Secretary a written notice revoking your proxy, by attending the Annual Meeting online, by signing, dating and returning to us a new proxy or by voting again by Internet or telephone at a later time before the closing of those voting facilities at 11:59 p.m.
+EST on February 22, 2010.
+We will honor the proxy with the latest date.
 However, no revocation will be effective unless we receive notice of such revocation at or prior to the Annual Meeting.
-For those stockholders who submit a proxy electronically or by telephone, the date on which the proxy is submitted in accordance with the instructions listed on the proxy card is the date of the proxy.
+For those stockholders who submit a proxy electronically or by telephone, the date on which the proxy is submitted in accordance with the instructions listed on the Notice or proxy card is the date of the proxy.

-Can I vote in person at the Annual Meeting rather than by completing the proxy card?
+Can I vote at the Annual Meeting rather than by completing a proxy?

-Although we encourage you to complete and return the proxy card to ensure that your vote is counted, you can attend the Annual Meeting and vote your shares in person.
+Although we encourage you to complete and return a proxy prior to the Annual Meeting to ensure that your vote is counted, you can attend the Annual Meeting and vote your shares online.
+If you vote by proxy and also attend the Annual Meeting, there is no need to vote again at the Annual Meeting unless you wish to change your vote.